adrvnc/smart-brain-front-end/README.md

 # Smart Brain

-A comprehensive Full-Stack web application that allows users to register and submit an image address for face detection using the Clarifai API.
+- A comprehensive Full-Stack web application that allows users to register and submit an image address for face detection using the Clarifai API.
 Whenever a user submits an image to be detected, their rank increases.
+- **NOTE**: Encountered issues with Clarifai API's face detection functionality; actively troubleshooting and seeking resolution.

 ## Table of Contents